Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Results

 \subsection{Computational Analysis}

 We model the \ce{CN4PMI}-\ce{WSe2} heterostructure assuming six different setups with varying numbers of layers and molecular orientations.
-We consider three configurations with \ce{CN4PMI} adsorbed flat on a \ce{WSe2} monolayer (Fig.~\ref{fig:systems}a) or with an angle of 22$^{\circ}$ and 43$^{\circ}$ (Fig.~\ref{fig:systems}b and Fig.~\ref{fig:systems}c, respectively).
-To address the influence of organic film thickness, we additionally simulate two \ce{CN4PMI} lying flat on monolayer \ce{WSe2} (Fig.~\ref{fig:systems}d), while to assess the impact of the number of TMD layers, we investigate \ce{CN4PMI} adsorbed flat on bilayer and trilayer \ce{WSe2}, see Fig.~\ref{fig:systems}e and f, respectively.
+We consider three configurations with \ce{CN4PMI} adsorbed flat on a \ce{WSe2} monolayer (Fig.~\ref{fig:systems}a) or with an angle of 22$^{\circ}$ and 43$^{\circ}$ (Fig.~\ref{fig:systems}e and Fig.~\ref{fig:systems}f, respectively).
+To address the influence of the organic film thickness, we additionally simulate two \ce{CN4PMI} lying flat on monolayer \ce{WSe2} (Fig.~\ref{fig:systems}d), while to confirm the robustness of the charge-transfer mechanism with respect to the substrate, we investigate \ce{CN4PMI} adsorbed flat on bilayer and trilayer \ce{WSe2}, see Fig.~\ref{fig:systems}b and c, respectively.

+The supercell dimensions reflect three distinct interaction regimes (Fig.~S5).
+Isolated molecules adsorbed flat on a $4 \times 5 \times 1$ \ce{WSe2} supercell minimize lateral intermolecular interactions and isolate the electronic coupling between dye and substrate.
+A dilute $\pi$-$\pi$ interaction regime allows evaluating the onset of collective molecular effects.
+Finally, a compact packing obtained on a $3 \times 2 \times 1$ \ce{WSe2} supercell simulates high-density molecular coverage.
+Intermolecular distances in these models are inherently anisotropic.
+This choice is physically motivated by the tendency of rylene derivatives to form one-dimensional $\pi$-$\pi$ stacked columns or J-aggregates upon physisorption.\cite{chen+15cr} Furthermore, in LB films, these dyes often adopt complex packing motifs, such as antiparallel head-to-tail arrangements,\cite{hupf+21langmuir} to minimize collective dipole-dipole repulsion.
+By varying the packing density, lattice anisotropy, and molecular orientation, we ensure a comprehensive sample characterization mirroring the structural complexity and varied molecular motifs of the considered \ce{CN4PMI-WSe2} heterostructures synthesized under ambient conditions.

 To evaluate the interactions between adsorbed molecules and the underlying \ce{WSe2} substrate, we calculate from DFT the adsorption energy as the difference between the total energy of the hybrid interface and the total energies of its separate constituents in their optimized geometries: